TrilonIO/aspnetcore-angular-universal/README.md

 # Upcoming Features:

+- Fix HttpTransferCacheModule & ServerTransferModule to work with aspnet-engine
-- Update to use npm [ngAspnetCoreEngine](https://github.com/angular/universal/pull/682) (still need to tweak a few things there)
+- ~~Update to use npm [ngAspnetCoreEngine](https://github.com/angular/universal/pull/682) (still need to tweak a few things there)~~
-- Potractor e2e testing
-- Add basic Redux State store (Will also hold state durijg HMR builds)

 ----